GameboxSystems/DMTV-v2/README.md

 To access scanlines and alternate color palettes, simply press Start + Select + A/B. The toggle is executed on the falling edge of the button press.

+## Changes From v1

+* No atmega32u4 for controller handling.
+This is now done by the FPGA via the nes_controller.v
+* Addition of mosfet/diode arrays to simulate button presses for the Game Boy.
+* Nes Port now built in!
+* Mono audio included in ribbon cable.
+One wire required for pro sound mod.
+* Greatly reduced BOM cost
+* Color palettes don't hurt the eyes as much

 ## Getting Started

 ### Prerequisites